[ Future Perfect vs Future Continuous ]

 Conjunctive Adverbs and PunctuationConditionals Type ISimple vs Present Continuous Tenses-ing &-ed AdjectivesVerb, Object, PrepositionGrammar - either...or, neither...norFormal & Informal WordsLinking Words and ConjunctionLanguage Features of an Opinion ArticleGrammar and SyntaxOther quiz:

-A. (A) has watched
+A. has not played

-B. (B) has been watched
+B. has not been playing

 Clauses and Gerunds › ViewSam is worried _____ taking the exams next week.